-- o Applicant documentation; not required. - o Preliminary documentation of a third-party certified greed building may be provided her for Applicants not seeking HIEE funds.
+- Applicant documentation; not required. - Preliminary documentation of a third-party certified greed building may be provided here for Applicants not seeking HIEE funds.

-• Optional Attachments (optional)
+• Additional Attachments (optional)

-- Two separate files may be uploaded by the Applicant with additional information to support the Project which was not provided in the narrative responses or other attachments. - This may include: Individual résumés for key principals responsible for Project development work or property management/compliance work at completion; Organizational résumés for any Partner in the project; Summaries of on-site services made available to residents of rental Projects; Summaries of housing counseling or homeownership readiness classes offered to potential buyers for homebuyer projects; Proof of location in a revitalization zone or opportunity zone
+- Two separate files may be uploaded by the Applicant with additional information to support the Project which was not provided in the narrative responses or other attachments. - This may include individual résumés for key principals responsible for Project development work or property management/compliance work at completion; Organizational résumés for any Partner in the project; Summaries of on-site services made available to residents of rental Projects; Summaries of housing counseling or homeownership readiness classes offered to potential buyers for homebuyer projects; Proof of location in a revitalization zone or opportunity zone; and any community land trust documentation.

-Appendix H - Additional Program Requirements and Compliance Rental Projects
+Appendix G - Additional Program Requirements and Compliance